alexeysp11/delivery-service-csharp/docs/frontend/warehouseclient.md

 Read this in other languages: [English](warehouseclient.md), [Russian/Русский](warehouseclient.ru.md).

-`warehouseclient` is a warehouse client application
+`warehouseclient` is a client-side application that is used by warehouse staff to manage inventory and order fulfillment.

 ## Requirements and description of the system